Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

-\textbf{Typical limitations of pseudocode-based code translation.} We also observed three major limitations of pseudocode that cause errors in semantic code translation results.
+We also observed three major limitations that cause errors in pseudocode-based code translation due to issues in the generated pseudocode.
 They stem from LLMs' incorrect understanding of original programs, the semantic loss in information transmission, and the ambiguity of natural language.
-Enhancements to generate more accurate pseudocode are needed to mitigate these issues and harness the advantages of pseudocode-based code translation.
+Enhancements to generate more accurate pseudocode are needed to mitigate these limitations and harness the advantages of pseudocode-based code translation.

 \begin{enumerate}[leftmargin=3.5em] \item[Limit-1] \textit{Pseudocode generated by LLMs may be incorrect, describing an intent or logic inconsistent with those of the original program and misleading the implementation in the target PL.} \end{enumerate}